justinsjlee/Kiko-plus/about.md

 Coffee, squash, comic books, documentaries & podcasts are the things that bring me joy.

-If you'd like to chat about any of the above, I can be reached at justinsj.lee@mail.utoronto.ca
+For a full description of my capabilities & experience, please refer to my resume.

-For a more specific description of my capabilities & experience, please refer to my resume here.
+If you'd like to chat about any of the above, I can be reached at [mailto:justinsj.lee@mail.utoronto.ca]

 Currently based in ~~Seoul~~  ~~Vancouver~~  Toronto.